powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 Leap status     : Not synchronised
 ```

-If output like the above is seen, then checking the connectivity to the defined server or pool would is advised.

 ### Logs

-By default logs for chrony go to syslog, therefore start by looking through `/var/log/syslog` for the debugging.
+By default logs for chrony go to syslog, therefore start by searching through `/var/log/syslog` for details on the chrony service.

 #### Additional Logging

-If even more logging is required aid in debugging or tracking of your NTP service, it is possible by uncommenting or adding the line below to the chrony configuration file.
-This will log additional data and statistics.
+If additional logging is required to aid in debugging or tracking the performance of the NTP service, it is possible by uncommenting or adding the line below to the chrony configuration file.
+In doing so enables additional data and statistics to be collected on an on-going basis:

 ```conf
 # Uncomment the following line to turn additional logging on